Charlotte Second Early Seed Potatoes

 EAN: 5035714000294 | MPN: 691128B

-They will produce numerous long, oval, cream skinned tubers with a firm but waxy light-yellow flesh that are delicious served both hot and cold.
-They are also excellent when boiled as they hold their shape well and can also be used in salads.
+These seed potatoes produce numerous long, oval, cream skinned tubers with a firm but waxy light-yellow flesh that are delicious served both hot and cold.
+They are also excellent when boiled or roasted as they hold their shape well.

 Planting Guide